Women Have Legs? What?

 It works and it sticks with you.
 I first heard this probably around 1989.
 I recently shared WHL with my 17 year old son who's helping me on jobs this summer, over three decades later.

-I'll bet, after reading this two minute article, you too never forget the formula for identifying block sizes on paper.
+I'll bet, after reading this five minute article, you too never forget the formula for identifying block sizes on paper.
+Width first, then height, last length.
+Women Have Legs.
 Like John Candy said in the movie, Splash, "when you find something that works, you stick with it!"